Annapurna in the Monsoon Day 4: Glimpses of Fishtail Mountain

 Random Fact: Nepal watches a lot of Indian TV

 Some of the best things you learn from travelling, are entirely random.
 I think that's why I am especially partial to these - it's not just the unexpectedness of it, but the whole experience of finding out is almost guaranteed to be unique.

-So while we stopped for lunch on the way to Chomrong at a little restaurant perched against a hill, we watched a little bit of TV.
-It was all in Hindi.
+While we stopped for lunch on the way to Chomrong at a little restaurant perched against a hill, we watched a little bit of TV.

 Nepal watches a lot of Bollywood.
-Basically for people there, it is like Hollywood for much of the rest of the world.
+Basically for people here, it is like Hollywood for much of the rest of the world.
 It's not that Nepal has no TV channels of their own, but apparently the choice of programs are more limited.
-And the cultural influence of their neighbour is strong.
-In fact, as far as I can tell, most if not all Nepalis can speak Hindi.
+So the cultural influence of their neighbour is strong.
+In fact, as far as I can tell, most (if not all) Nepalis can speak Hindi.

-As I mentioned, the soap opera playing on TV was in Hindi.
-I understand almost zero Hindi.
-And I don't normally watch soap operas.
+The soap opera playing on the restaurant's TV was in Hindi.
+I understand almost zero Hindi, and I don't normally watch soap operas.
 But there's something about the most over-the-top soap operas, that makes them inexplicably watchable.
 And even without understanding the language, you could work out that there is some kind of excessively convoluted soap opera storyline, that justifies the overly dramatised close-ups.

 So I asked Seema and Devi to explain it.
 I was not sorry.